 Retail Business Insurance Protects Property and Assets

-- Computer property insurance: Computers are often necessary for recording transactions and inventory.
-This insurance provides coverage for computer equipment used in your store or stores in the event that they are rendered useless because of a virus or need specialized service for repairs or problems.
+Computer property insurance: Computers are often necessary for recording transactions and inventory.
+This insurance provides coverage for computer equipment used in your store(s) in the event some virus renders them useless or they need specialized service for repairs.

 Retail Business Insurance Provides Liability Coverage